vext01/theunixzoo-www/src/undergrad-projects-2013.md

  * The design and implementation of some kind of intermediate representation.
    For example, one possibility (and probably the simplest) is to translate the composed Python/SQL program to Python code that calls the SQLite3 API.
    Of course there are many other valid options.
+A more enthusiastic student may choose to implement sqlite3 in RPython itself.

  * A set of demonstrations (in the form of code examples) showcasing the benefits of the composition.